musketeers-br/iris-oas-test-gen/README.md

 * **Specification-Driven Testing:** Ensure your API implementation strictly adheres to the defined OAS contract.
 * **ObjectScript Native:** Generates client-side testing classes ready to run directly within the IRIS environment.
-* **Rapid Development:** Dramatically accelerates the creation of integration and regression test suites for IRIS REST services.
+* **Rapid Development:** Helps to accelerate the creation of integration and regression test suites for IRIS REST services.
 * **Comprehensive Coverage:** Supports validation of endpoints, parameters, request bodies, and expected response schemas.

 **Target Audience:** IRIS developers, QA engineers, and DevOps teams looking to integrate automated testing into their Intersystems IRIS ObjectScript projects.